Airports in Pakistan

 Airport Details:

-The largest international and domestic airport in Pakistan is Jinnah International Airport (JIAP) in Karachi.
+Jinnah International Airport (JIAP) is Karachi’s largest international and domestic airport.
 It consists of four terminals: Jinnah Terminal, Terminals I and II, and Terminal III.

-The airport carries the name of Pakistan’s founding father and first governor general, Muhammad Ali Jinnah, also known as the Quaid-e-Azam.
-Since 1992, Jinnah International Airport has undergone significant growth, and this growth will continue as technology develops and passenger needs change.
-But one thing that hasn’t altered throughout time is that the complex still acts as the central hub for domestic and foreign flights.
+The airport is named after Pakistan’s founding father and first governor general, Muhammad Ali Jinnah, also known as the Quaid-e-Azam.
+Since 1992, Jinnah International Airport has grown significantly, and this growth will continue as technology develops and passenger needs change.
+However, one thing that hasn’t changed is that the complex is the central hub for domestic and foreign flights.

 Operating Airlines:

-Currently, 35 Airlines are operating from Jinnah International Airport Karachi.
+Currently, 35 airlines operate from Jinnah International Airport Karachi.
 These Airlines include Turkish Airlines, Thai Airways, Srilankan Airways, Saudia, Serene Ir, Salamar Air, Royal Jordanian Airways, Qatar Airways, Royal Air Maroc, PIA, Pegasus Airlines, Oman Air, Malaysia Airlines, KLM ROYAL DUTCH Airlines, Jazeera Airways, Iraqi Airways, Iran Air, Gulf Air, IBERIA, FlyNas, Fly Dubai, FlyJinnah, Etihad Airways, Ethiopian Airlines, EgyptAir, EMIRATES, British Airways, AirBlue, AirSial, Air MAURITIUS, Air China, Air Arabia, and Air Malta.

 Services and Facilities: